CRATETV/crate-tv-app/README.md

 ### Step 2: Generate the Roku Channel Package
 1. Navigate to the Admin Panel of your **live, deployed** web application (e.g., `https://your-project-name.vercel.app/admin`).
 2. Enter the admin password you set in your environment variables.
+3. Go to the **"Tools"** tab.
-3. In the "Automated Roku Channel Packager" section, click the **"Generate & Download Roku ZIP"** button.
+4. In the "Automated Roku Channel Packager" section, click the **"Generate & Download Roku ZIP"** button.
 A file named `cratv.zip` will be downloaded.

 ### Step 3: Install the Channel on Your Roku
 1. On your computer (which must be on the same Wi-Fi network as your Roku), open a web browser and go to the Roku URL from Step 1.